Madfarm/peopleApi/FromZeroToApi.md

 ## Step 3 - Database Connection

-make a database folder and then in that folder make a MongoDBSettings.cs file in that file, make a namespace for the database settings, and add a class with the properties that will host the connection details
+make a Database or Settings folder and then in that folder make a MongoDBSettings.cs file in that file, make a namespace for the database settings, and add a class with the properties that will host the connection details